melowntech/workshop/tutorials/frontend-cpp.rst

   cd build
   cmake ..

-After that, just call the following command every time you want to rebuild the code (from inside the *build* directory).
+After that, just call the following command every time you want to rebuild the application (from inside the *build* directory).

 .. code:: sh

   cmake --build .

+This cmake call will use the generated build files.
+Alternatively, you may use them directly.

 Source Code